1ofx9/Diagonalisation-of-matrix/README.md

 ### Last Updated

-This README was last updated on Jul 7, 2024.
+This README was last updated on Jun 17, 2025.